shelbywalford/final_project/README.md

 ####
 ./run.py TensorForcePP0Agent --train 10000
 ####
-Where "--train #" specified the number of training steps.
+Where "--train #" specifies the number of training steps.

 Now the optimization parameters and reward function can can be edited to train the model to walk!
 To visualize the simulation after training an agent, type "-v" after the agent name on the command line.